Goshin Kanpō Jūhachi Kajō Hiden

 by Billy Ristuccia (Draft Version 1.0)

 Okuyama (Ryuho) Yoshiji, the founder of Hakko-ryu Jujutsu 八光流柔術 wrote a book about the self-defense applications of principles from his system of Jujutsu.
 The original title of the book is: Goshin Kanpō Jūhachi Kajō Hiden 護身簡法十八か条秘伝 (Self-Defense Method 18 Lessons Secrets).
 Okuyama Sensei geared these 18 lessons of self-defense towards the common person.
-I have three versions of this book.
+I have four versions of this book.
 The first version has no illustrations of the 18 self-defense lessons.
-The second revised edition published in 1955 now has the lesson illustrations.
-The third edition of this book with an orange cover published in 1961 has more demonstration photos and the title of the third edition was changed a little to be: Hakko-ryu Gakki-hen 八光流雅懐編 Goshin (Self-Defense) 18 Tehodoki Lessons 護身18ヶ条手解き.
-Yet another edition of the book includes a letter from my teacher Mike Depasquale Sr. written to Okuyama Sensei shown below.
+The second revised edition, published in 1955, now has the lesson illustrations.
+The third edition of this book with an orange cover published in 1961 has more demonstration photos, and the title of the third edition was changed a little to be: Hakko-ryu Gakki-hen 八光流雅懐編 Goshin (Self-Defense) 18 Tehodoki Lessons 護身18ヶ条手解き.
+Yet another edition of the book includes a letter from my teacher, Mike Depasquale Sr. written to Okuyama Sensei shown below.

 Mike Depasquale Sr.'s Letter to Shodai Soke Okuyama